-1. the financial statements and notes comply with the Australian Accounting Standards;

-2. the financial statements and notes comply with any other requirements imposed by the Reporting Guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009 (the RO Act);

-3. the financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the Branch for the financial year ended 30 June 2022;

-4. there are reasonable grounds to believe that the Branch will be able to pay its debts as and when they become due and payable; and meetings of the committee of management were held in accordance with the rules of the organisation including the a) rules of the Branch; and b) the financial affairs of the Branch have been managed in accordance with the rules of the organisation including the rules of the Branch, except for the following:

-5. during the financial year ended 30 June 2022 and since the end of that year:

-i. the capitation fees have been paid by the ANF IUWP.
-However, the amount is charged back to the Branch through a loan account between the two entities;

-the financial records of the Branch have been kept and maintained in accordance with the RO Act, with the exception to the matters specified in point 5 (b) of this Statement; and as the organisation consists of two or more reporting units, the financial records of the reporting unit have been d) kept, as far as practicable, in a consistent manner with each of the other reporting units of the organisation; and e) where information has been sought in any request by a member of the Branch or the Commissioner duly made under section 272 of the RO Act, that information has been provided to the member or the Commissioner; and f) where any order for inspection of financial records made by the Fair Work Commission under section 273 of the RO Act, there has been compliance.

-6. no revenue has been derived from undertaking recovery of wages activity during the reporting period.
+- 1. the financial statements and notes comply with the Australian Accounting Standards; - 2. the financial statements and notes comply with any other requirements imposed by the Reporting Guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009 (the RO Act); - 3. the financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the Branch for the financial year ended 30 June 2023; - 4. there are reasonable grounds to believe that the Branch will be able to pay its debts as and when they become due and payable; and - 5. during the financial year ended 30 June 2023 and since the end of that year: - a) meetings of the committee of management were held in accordance with the rules of the organisation including the rules of the Branch; and - b) the financial affairs of the Branch have been managed in accordance with the rules of the organisation including the rules of the Branch, except for the following: - i. the capitation fees have been paid by the ANF IUWP.
+However, the amount is charged back to the Branch through a loan account between the two entities; - c) the financial records of the Branch have been kept and maintained in accordance with the RO Act, with the exception to the matters specified in point 5(b) of this Statement; and - d) as the organisation consists of two or more reporting units, the financial records of the reporting unit have been kept, as far as practicable, in a consistent manner with each of the other reporting units of the organisation; and - e) where information has been sought in any request by a member of the Branch or the Commissioner duly made under section 272 of the RO Act, that information has been provided to the member or the Commissioner; and - f) where any order for inspection of financial records made by the Fair Work Commission under section 273 of the RO Act, there has been compliance. - 6. no revenue has been derived from undertaking recovery of wages activity during the reporting period.